House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

-A belt grinder is coated in abrasive material and run over the surface of the knife in order to get the desired finish.
+A belt grinder is coated in abrasive material and runs over the surface of the knife to get the desired finish.
 For serious knife-making purposes, invest in an industrial knife belt.
-These options can be incredibly expensive, making them unsuitable for beginners.
+Belt grinders can be incredibly expensive, which makes them unsuitable for beginners.

-If you are on a low budget or are new to knife-making, then you do not necessarily need this tool, though it will allow you to create professional-grade knives.
+If you are on a budget or are new to knife-making, you do not necessarily need this tool, though it will allow you to create professional-grade knives.

 17. Social Media